leafo/lapis/docs/getting_started.md

 event driven behind the scenes.

-The web framework comes with a environment based configuration, URL routing, HTML templating, CSRF and session support, a PostgreSQL or MySQL active record system for working with models and a handful of other useful functions needed for developing websites and more
+The web framework comes with a environment based configuration, URL routing, HTML templating, CSRF and session support, a relational database object relational mapper for working with models and a handful of other useful functions needed for developing websites and more

 This introduction guide functions as both a tutorial and a reference.